 Highland Camps prides ourselves on maintaining a low staff to camper ratio.
 In the dorms, a counselor is typically assigned 6-8 campers.
 While riding, coaches are typically assigned 4-6 campers.
-Additional and supplemental supervision is provided by our lead coaches, head counselors, nurses, coordinators, admin, and other staff.
+Additional and supplemental

 Communication

 Our primary method of family communication is email: camps@highlandmountain.com.
 When you enroll, please be sure to use an email address that you check and respond to regularly.
 We can also be reached by phone at (603) 731-1499.